Skip to content

 ● Increasing awareness of local ecology

-● Surveying and monitoring wildlife in local orchards
+● Survey/monitor wildlife in local orchards

 ● Encouraging the planting of Derbyshire tree varieties in allotments, community orchards and private gardens

-GRowsley – Oral History & Rowsley Recipe Book Project
+GRowsley: Oral History & Rowsley Recipe Book Project

 Are you interested in learning more about Rowsley’s history and finding out about the stories of people who have lived here?
 Are you passionate about preserving history and passing on stories and family recipes to the next generation?
-If so we would love to hear from you to contribute towards this project where we hope to collate oral histories and local recipes for a short publication about the village, its residents and its recipes.

 Please get in touch if you or someone you know would like to find out more?